theDavidBarton/puppeteer-daily-menu-scraper/README.md

 $ node ./src/dailyMenuScraper.js --debug --date=2__2019.12.24.
 ```

-or shorthand works as for run scrapers on prod: `yarn start --debug --date=2__2019.12.24.`
+or shorthand works as for run scrapers on prod: `yarn scrape --debug --date=2__2019.12.24.`

 # Links